 - War – Low Rider

 If you gave me enough time I could probably recall about 50% of them.
-In fact, we played them so much that I remember all the B-sides.
+In fact, we played them so much that if you named one of the records in the slots, I could quickly tell you the B-side track.

 Above the machine, resting on the upper shelf of the “closet” were endless 45s, neatly stacked from end to end.
 Dad’s 45-rpm record collection was immense!
 It could be found atop the closet and in various places throughout that and other rooms.
 He began collecting when he was a young teenager, purchasing music every time he got paid from wherever he worked.
 Singles, albums and 8-tracks.
 We played the full albums as well, but not as often.
 Probably because we had to use the “hi-fi” stereo in the living room.
 Not as much fun.
-I preferred scratching up the folding lid’s surface with my Hot Wheels cars (well, I didn’t PREFER it, but that and the resulting whoopin’ are another story).
+In fact, I preferred scratching up the hi-fi’s folding lid’s surface with my Hot Wheels cars (well, I didn’t PREFER it.
+It just happened.
+But that and the resulting whoopin’ are another story).

 Eventually we put all of the 45s through the tray rotation.
 We just had to remember what was what because we didn’t have the matching labels.
 If we couldn’t remember, we just let the jukebox play continuously, song-to-song, until he yelled for us to turn it down or off.
 But this was why we young’uns knew so much material from the 50s-60s-70s.